Brady gathers new Bucs teammates for workout on prep field

 TAMPA, Fla.
 (AP) — Tom Brady isn’t letting the coronavirus pandemic — or NFL rules against players working out at team facilities — keep him from preparing for a new season with his new Tampa Bay team.

-Brady gathered some of his new Buccaneers teammates on a high school field early Tuesday for a throwing session.
+Brady gathered some of his Buccaneers teammates on a high school field early Tuesday for a throwing session.
 Brady wore a Buccaneers helmet and an orange jersey over his shoulder pads.
 The informal, players-only workout at Berkeley Preparatory School lasted two hours, according to The Tampa Bay Times.

 It’s not unusual for quarterbacks to organize passing workouts before training camp, but the pandemic has changed normal routines.
-Teams have had to rely on virtual meetings instead of traditional offseason programs as the NFL tries to make plans for a 2020 season, possibly without fans.
+Teams have had to rely on virtual meetings instead of traditional offseason programs as the NFL tries to make plans for a 2020 season, possibly without fans at stadiums.

-Because of the pandemic which has forced social distancing and sheltering at home as the new rules, any gathering of players is notable — especially one involving Brady, a six-time Super Bowl champion with the New England Patriots.
+Because of the pandemic, which has forced social distancing and sheltering at home as the new rules, any gathering of players is notable — especially one involving Brady, a six-time Super Bowl champion with the New England Patriots.
 Brady, 42, signed a two-year, $50 million contract with the Bucs in March.

 After signing with the Bucs, Brady asked for phone numbers of his teammates.
 He apparently made use of that list to organize Tuesday’s workout.